 NHRC accreditation deferred by UN-affiliated rights group, faces risk of ranking downgrade

-Political interference in appointments and lack of cooperation with civil society are among concerns flagged in working of India’s statutory human rights body.
+Political interference in appointments and lack of cooperation with civil society are among the concerns flagged in the working of India’s human rights body.

 A United Nations-recognised global alliance of human rights body has deferred the accreditation of India’s National Human Rights Commission for the second time in a row.